 The smoky, woody, earthy, musty sweet Cyprian Latakia is the lead component.
-The mildly buttery sweet, fairly sour, dry, woody, earthy, floral, smoky, very spicy Orientals take second place, and occasionally almost equals the Latakia.
+The mildly buttery sweet, fairly sour, dry, woody, earthy, floral, herbal, smoky, very spicy Orientals take second place, and occasionally almost equals the Latakia.
 The green candela cigar leaf provides a little citrus, grassy vegetation, tea, cedar, hint of pepper, some smoke, a touch of wood and a moderate floral quality as a strong supporting player.
-Next in the line up is the stoved Virginia, which provides a lot of tangy stewed, fermented dark fruit, earth, wood, and sugar.
-The earthy, tangy fermented ripe dark fruity, woody, matured red Virginia is a rung above being a condiment.
+Next in the line up is the stoved Virginia, which provides a lot of tangy stewed, fermented dark fruit, earth, wood, bread, and sugar.
+The earthy, tangy fermented ripe dark fruity, woody, sugary, bready, lightly floral and spicy matured red Virginia is a rung above being a condiment.
 The light licorice topping slightly tones down the tobaccos, and helps smooth out some of the rough edges as well as acting as a smoothing agent.
 It doesn’t weaken the complexity of the varietals much at all.
 The strength and taste levels are medium.
 The nic-hit is a step short of the medium mark.
 Won’t bite or get harsh.
-It burns cool and clean at a reasonable rate with a mostly consistent, lightly creamy, mildly sweet, spicy, rather savory flavor that translates to the lingering campfire after taste.
+Well balanced and nuanced, it burns cool and clean at a reasonable rate with a mostly consistent, lightly creamy, mildly sweet, spicy, rather savory flavor that translates to the lingering campfire after taste.
 Has a touch of sour, too.
 Leaves little dampness in the bowl, and requires an average number of relights.
 The room note is pleasant to tolerable.
 Can be an all day smoke.